fs-developing/cms-quiz/readme.md

 # CMS QUIZ

 ## Description
 #### The CMS QUIZ is a Web Application which works as a Quiz it is all about guessing the correct Contenct Management System aka.
-CMS behind a iframe shown an other Website which is using a CMS or not.
+CMS behind a iframe showing an other Website which is using a CMS or not.
 The backend code is written in javascript

 #### Avaliable answers:
 - Wordpress